Boy About Town: AC/DC

 We were called up in groups.
 I found myself in the opening section and was soon standing on a concert stage, for the first time in my life.
 At home, listening to The Who Live at Leeds, while looking at that picture of Pete Townshend on stage at Woodstock, I’d always imagined this to be the most natural feeling in the world.
 But here I was, and it was terrifying.
 I’d had no idea it would be so bright, so hot, so exposed.
 I could feel the sweat under my collar.
 Yet everyone else seemed to love it up there.
 The girls – and there were at least five of them for every Angus Young look-a-like – started pouting and preening, blowing kisses, kicking up their legs and showing off their white knickers.
 Some of them faked cat fights.
 Others kissed each other.
 The audience – perhaps a few hundred people, the Lyceum was not full – roared its all-round approval until gradually, the host, a journalist from Sounds, settled everyone down so he could introduce us.

 He started with one of the buxom girls.
-She walked to the front of the stage, pushed out her breasts even further than they were already straining against her bra, twirled around to show off her assets and then bent down and touched her toes, which deliberately pushed up her grey pleated skirt and exposed her white knickers.
+She walked to the front of the sage, pushed out her breasts even further than they were already straining against her bra, twirled around to show off her assets and then bent down and touched her toes, which deliberately pushed up her grey pleated skirt and exposed her white knickers.
 The front rows went crazy.
 Next came one of the Angus Young imitators who, just like the AC/DC guitarist, was way too old to even pass for a Sixth Former.
 He introduced himself, went to the front of the stage, got straight down on his knees and started poking out his tongue while playing an invisible guitar.
 He, too, met with riotous applause.

 Then it was my turn.
 Feigning interest, the journalist asked me to introduce myself and say which school I was from.
 I barely managed a word.
 I just stood there, blinking in the spotlight, scared rigid, wondering what I could possibly say or do that wouldn’t entail making a complete fool of myself.
 Perhaps I could pull off a “windmill” like Pete Townshend.
 Or drop to my knees like the grown-up schoolboy before me.
 But I didn’t.